FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Abstract

 \section{Abstract}

-FaaS (Function-as-a-Service) brought a fundamental shift into cloud computing: (persistent) virtual machines have been replaced with dynamically allocated resources, trading locality and statefulness for a pay-as-you-go model more suitable for varying and infrequent workloads.
-However, adapting services to functions in the serverless paradigm while still fulfilling functional requirements is challenging.
-In this work, we demonstrate how ZooKeeper, a centralized coordination service that offers a safe and wait-free consensus mechanism, can be redesigned to benefit from serverless computing.
-We define synchronization primitives to extend the capabilities of scalable cloud storage and contribute a set of requirements for efficient and scalable FaaS computing.
-We introduce FaaSKeeper, the first coordination service built on serverless functions and cloud-native services, and share serverless design lessons based on our experiences of implementing a ZooKeeper model deployable to clouds today. \emph{FaaSKeeper provides the same consistency guarantees and interface as ZooKeeper}, with a serverless price model that lowers costs up to 450 times on infrequent workloads.
+FaaS (Function-as-a-Service) revolutionized cloud computing by replacing persistent virtual machines with dynamically allocated resources.
+This shift trades locality and statefulness for a pay-as-you-go model more suited to variable and infrequent workloads.
+However, the main challenge is to adapt services to the serverless paradigm while meeting functional, performance, and consistency requirements.
+In this work, we push the boundaries of FaaS computing by designing a serverless variant of ZooKeeper, a centralized coordination service with a safe and wait-free consensus mechanism.
+We define synchronization primitives to extend the capabilities of scalable cloud storage and outline a set of requirements for efficient computing with serverless.
+In FaaSKeeper, the first coordination service built on serverless functions and cloud-native services, we explore the limitations of serverless offerings and propose improvements essential for complex and latency-sensitive applications.
+We share serverless design lessons based on our experiences of implementing a ZooKeeper model deployable to clouds today.
+FaaSKeeper maintains the same consistency guarantees and interface as ZooKeeper, with a serverless price model that lowers costs up to 110-719x on infrequent workloads.